-Portions of our collection are digitized and available for online viewing.
-However, given size and copyright considerations, it is impractical for us to digitize everything.
+Portions of the Ryerson and Burnham Art and Architecture Archive collection are digitized and available for online viewing.
+However, given size and copyright considerations, it is impractical to digitize everything.
 Some small collections have been scanned in their entirety, while for other collections, only the most commonly requested items—such as photographs, drawings, and other visual materials—are available online.
 This information is also noted in the introduction to each finding aid.
 A list of digitized collections is available here.

 Where can I submit a comment or correction to something I saw online?

-All comments and correction requests can be sent to firstname.lastname@example.org.
+All comments and correction requests can be submitted using our Contact and Application for Access form.

-Yes, the RBA does accept donations that fall within the scope of our mission and/or current collection policy.
-Please email us at email@example.com with information on your donation.
+Yes, the Art Institute of Chicago Archives does accept donations that fall within the scope of our mission and/or current collection policy.
+Please contact us through our Contact and Application for Access form with information on your donation.